 If you or your spouse have a connection to Papua New Guinea it’s important to consider getting advice from an experienced international lawyer before you divorce.
 You may wish for example to issue proceedings in the English courts before your spouse starts the divorce process in Papua New Guinea.

-At Brookman we represent a wide range of international clients.
+At Brookman we represent a wide range of international clients who also have a connection with England.
 Even if we have not dealt directly with cases with a Papua New Guinea aspect before, our international experience enables us to provide highly effective legal support on the key international issues in your divorce that could affect the eventual outcome.

 Or call us: +44 (0)20 7430 8470